2023 Best Value Precision Metal Working Basic Certificate Schools in the Great Lakes Region

 Full Precision Metal Working at Lakeshore Technical College Report

-Madison Area Technical College ranked #9 on this year’s Best Value Precision Metal Working Basic Certificate Schools in the Great Lakes Region list.
-Located in the large city of Madison, Madison College is a public school with a fairly large student population.
+Madison Area Technical College did quite well in this year’s ranking of the best places for precision metal working students to get a basic certificate.
+It came in at #9 on the list.
+Located in the large city of Madison, Madison College is a public college with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at Madison College are $6,812 per year.

 Western Technical College landed the #10 spot in the 2023 rankings for the best value basic certificate precision metal working programs.
-Located in the city of La Crosse, Western Technical College is a public college with a small student population.
+Located in the small city of La Crosse, Western Technical College is a public school with a small student population.

 Western Technical College undergraduate students pay an average of $6,788 in tuition and fees each year.

-In addition to its great value ranking, Western Technical College is in the top 20% of all schools on our Best Precision Metal Working Basic Certificate Trade Schools in the Great Lakes Region list.
+On top of its placing in our value ranking, Western Technical College also did well on our Best Precision Metal Working Basic Certificate Trade Schools in the Great Lakes Region list.
+It’s in the top 20% of all schools reviewed in this analysis.

 Best Precision Metal Working Colleges by State